Date: March 29, 2010

 If your opponent is losing the ability to support their own weight, THEY COULD BE IN TROUBLE!
 And the fans have already turned on Cena with the Boo/Yay thing.
 And then there’s a very face pop for the Five Knuckle Shuffle which is countered into a spinebuster.
 You would think there would be a shift to booing there but not really.
 STFU is hooked and we’ve cranked it into a higher gear.
 In a cool spot, we hit a test of strength on the top rope.
 That’s new if nothing else.

 Five Knuckle Shuffle from the top as he channels his inner Jannetty.
 Yes, a Marty Jannetty move landed in a Mania main event.
-Batista Bomb gets two and a mouth from Batista that could swallow Molly Holly’s ass.
+Batista Bomb gets two and a mouth from Batista that could swallow Molly Holly’s head.
 Jannetty and Molly Holly got mentioned in this match.
 Wow.
 Cena gets a SWEET counter into the FU out of a reversed Batista Bomb.
 He rolled from slipping over the shoulders to what looked like a tombstone to the FU.

 Amazing and he threw Batista about a mile but it only got two.
 In almost the same spot that his neck got hurt in, Batista catches Cena in a spinebuster from the top.
 ANOTHER Batista Bomb is countered into the STFU for the tap.
 It looked like a weak version but the shot of Batista’s leg made up for it.
 Cena being named a 9 time champion just makes it seem a bit weak though as it always does.